WARDROBE DO'S AND DON'TS ON CAMERA FOR YOUR VIDEO PRODUCTION

-NOW FOR THE DO’S – Try to do the following:
+NOW FOR THE WARDROBE DO'S - Try to do the following:

 1. Wear pastels and pale colors if possible.

 These tend to photograph well on video camera.
-For example, a light blue shirt with light gray jacket will tend to look nice.
+For example, a light blue shirt with a light gray jacket will tend to look nice.

 2. Medium earth tone colors like blue, brown, also work well.